Oswald Tilghman: Return to Talbot County

 When the conflict between North and South had been brought to a close in 1865, Tilghman returned to native area of Talbot County, Maryland, and began his preparation for the legal profession.
 He read law with Maryland Senator, Charles H. Gibson, was admitted to the bar in 1875, and engaged in the practice of law and in the real estate business.
 He resided at Foxley Hall, in Easton, Maryland, a colonial brick mansion built in 1801 by Henry Dickinson, whose son, Charles Dickinson, was killed by General Andrew Jackson in a duel in Logan County, Kentucky., in 1806.
+In 1882 he became a member of the Maryland Society of the Cincinnati.

+Family

 He was married in 1884 to Belle Harrison, daughter of Dr. Samuel A. Harrison, the local annalist of Talbot County.
 They had two children, Mary Foxley Tilghman (1886–1976) married John Frazer, PhD., and a son, Samuel Harrison Tilghman, a graduate in civil engineering of Lehigh University, class of 1907.